-- Tattoos with designs, symbols, or words that refer to alcohol, drugs including marijuana, tobacco/vaping, violence, death, racism, profanity, nudity/obscenity, Satanism/occult, or gang affiliation are not permitted and must be covered at all times while on school property. - Sunglasses - Any type of head covering including the following: caps, hats, hairnets, hair rollers, combs/picks, wave caps. - Body piercing other than the ear - Heavy chains, heavy chain necklaces, spike necklaces, or other inappropriate types of jewelry - Inappropriate decorations or advertisements including, but not limited to, violence, drugs, alcohol, the occult, gang membership, sex, death, suicide, etc. - Bandanas worn or displayed in any manner (all colors). - Any attire or icons that are distractive, that causes a disturbance or interferes with daily school activities, or identifies a student as part of an unauthorized group, gang, or society are not permitted.
+- Glitter, writing or drawing on the face or skin - Tattoos (temporary and permanent) - Sunglasses - Any type of head covering (no cap, hat, hair net, hair rollers, combs, or picks may be worn inside the building) - Body piercing other than the ear - Heavy chains, heavy chain necklaces, spike necklaces, or other inappropriate types of jewelry - Inappropriate decorations or advertisements including, but not limited to, violence, drugs, alcohol, the occult, gang membership, sex, death, suicide, etc. - Any attire or icons that are distractive, that causes a disturbance or interferes with daily school activities, or identifies a student as part of an unauthorized group, gang, or society are not permitted.